 We’ve featured the young designer’s work before, and I couldn’t pass on Dan Hooperts latest Paper Typography experiment without showing it to you.
 The detailed paper quilling alphabet is an unbelievable tour de force, proving the artist’s knowledge of paper, the craft and skills to manipulate it.
 Take a closer look into the incredible details of his work.

-The sheer amount of details that has gone into this typographic experiment is mind blowing and truly shows the 19-year old designer’s dedication to his craft.
+The sheer amount of details that have gone into this typographic experiment is mind-blowing and truly shows the 19-year old designer’s dedication to his craft.
 Besides awesome typography Hoopert creates cool posters with contemporary themes and images, you can check out his work on his instagram page.

 Get the latest articles and news delivered straight to the comfort of your own inbox!